acheong08/ChatGPT/README.md

 # Disclaimers

 This is not an official OpenAI product.
 This is a personal project and is not affiliated with OpenAI in any way.
-Don't sue me
+Don't sue me.

 # Credits